 Even distribution matters.
 Twenty centers at moderate health produce higher coherence than a split between excellent and poor, even with the same arithmetic mean.
 The lopsided system spends energy on internal compensation.

 Gateways carry disproportionate weight.
 The nine gateway centers are weighted more heavily in the Grid Foundation layer.
-A system with nine healthy gateways and eleven moderately displaced non-gateway centers scores substantially higher than the reverse.
+A system with nine healthy gateways and eleven moderately displaced non-gateway centers achieves substantially higher coherence than the reverse.

 Traps cost real points.
 Each active trap represents a locked center that cannot contribute to system health — and the damage extends beyond the locked center through cascade channels.
 One trap is a localized problem.
 Three or more create compounding cascade effects.